Eli Cohen: Espionage in Syria

-Uncovered
+Discovery

 Following the 1963 Syrian coup d'état, newly appointed Syrian Intelligence Colonel Ahmed Suidani disliked Cohen and did not trust figures close to the Second Syrian Republic.
-Cohen expressed fear of discovery to the Mossad on his last secret visit to Israel in November 1964, and he stated that he wished to terminate his assignment in Syria.
-The purposes of that visit were to pass on intelligence and to enable him to witness the birth of his third child.
-Despite this, however, Israeli intelligence asked him to return to Syria one more time.
-Before leaving, Cohen assured his wife it would be his last trip before he returned home permanently.
+In November 1964, Cohen expressed fear of discovery to the Mossad on his last secret visit to Israel to pass on intelligence and to witness the birth of his third child, and stated that he wished to terminate his assignment in Syria.
+Despite this, however, Israeli intelligence asked him to return one more time to Syria.
+Before leaving, Cohen assured his wife that it would be his last trip before he returned home permanently.

 In January 1965, Syrian officials, who used Soviet-made tracking equipment and were assisted by Soviet experts, increased their efforts to find a high-level spy.
 They observed a period of radio silence, in the hope that any illegal transmissions could be identified.
 They successfully detected radio transmissions and were able to triangulate the transmitter.
-Syrian security services led by Suidani broke into Cohen's apartment on 24 January and caught him in the middle of a transmission to Israel.
+Syrian security services led by Suidani broke into Cohen's apartment on 24 January and claimed to have caught him in the middle of a transmission to Israel.

-Conviction and death sentence
+Death

 Cohen was found guilty of espionage by a military tribunal and sentenced to death under martial law.
-He had been repeatedly interrogated and tortured.

-Israel staged an international campaign for clemency, hoping to persuade the Syrians not to execute him.
+He had been repeatedly interrogated and tortured.Israel staged an international campaign for clemency, hoping to persuade Syria not to execute him.
 Israeli foreign minister Golda Meir led a campaign urging Damascus to consider the consequences of hanging him.
 Diplomats, prime ministers, parliamentarians, and Pope Paul VI tried to intercede.
 Meir even appealed to the Soviet Union.
 The governments of Belgium, Canada, and France tried to persuade the Syrian government to commute the death sentence, but the Syrians refused.
 Nadia Cohen attempted to appeal for clemency at the Syrian Embassy in Paris but was turned away.
 Cohen wrote in his final letter on 15 May 1965:

-I am begging you my dear Nadia not to spend your time in weeping about some thing already passed.
+I am begging you, my dear Nadia, not to spend your time in weeping about something already passed.
 Concentrate on yourself, looking forward for a better future!

 Cohen was publicly hanged in the Marjeh Square in Damascus on 18 May 1965.
-The execution was recorded on 35mm film.
-On the day of his execution, his last wish to see a rabbi was respected by the prison authorities, and Nissim Indibo, the elderly Chief Rabbi of Syria, accompanied him in the truck.
+The execution was recorded on 35 mm film.
+On the day of his execution, his last wish to see a rabbi was respected by the prison authorities, and Nissim Indibo, the Chief Rabbi of Syria, accompanied him in the truck.
 He was also allowed to write a final letter to his wife.